ejentoai/Quickstart-Template/README.md

 2. **Validation**: All configurations are automatically validated:
    - Credential validation (requires API key and access token if auth is disabled, otherwise only API key)
-   - Credential validation (requires API key and access token if auth is disabled, otherwise only API key)
    - Agent validation (confirms agent exists and is accessible)
    - User data fetching (automatically retrieves user information)